 - Reporting: Once you collect sales taxes for a state, you’ll have to report your total sales in the state, as well as all locals and the amount of tax you collected at each level.
 Your business may have to submit sales tax payments and tax reporting once a month, or more frequently at both the state and local level.

 While you may have been doing this already for one state, imagine how complex the process becomes for multiple states, each which may have a slightly different process, tax rates, and forms.

 The process of collecting internet sales tax from online sales in multiple states is complex and each state will release separate guidance to determine how they will manage this process.
 As a business owner, you face some unknowns when it comes to state sales tax, but you can take action to get ahead of this problem.

-You can find existing software solutions, such as the QuickBooks Online automated sales tax application, to assist.
+You can find existing software solutions, such as the QuickBooks Online, which automatically calculates sales tax so you don’t have to.
 This system helps business owners in three ways:

 - Tracks and provides updates for thousands of tax law changes that may apply to your business, including sales tax rates.